Estates: Council-owned land and property

 For information about a Council owned building or piece of land, please contact the relevant service:

 For queries regarding land or property in a social housing area please contact:

 We do not hold records of privately owned land or property.
 For information on privately owned property you will need to contact HM Land Registry:

 For information regarding public roads and pathways, please see:

 If your enquiry relates to other neighbouring councils please contact the appropriate local authority directly:

-For all other enquiries, please contact the Estates service.
+For all other enquiries, please contact the Property & Estates Team.

 See also: Estates Management - Privacy Notice